 In the mid-1990’s, I was living in Sonoma County California.
-The AIDS crisis was in full fury, and I working in a hospice, counseling patients, walking their dogs, cooking, cleaning their houses, arranging memorials… whatever I could do.
+The AIDS crisis was in full fury, and I spent time working in a hospice – counseling patients, walking their dogs, cooking, cleaning their houses, arranging memorials… whatever I could do.
 It was a fulfilling yet mentally exhausting job sharing last days with patients, many of whom became my friends during their short time with me.

 On a rare night off I met an actor at a party who was spending the summer in the area, taking care of his daughter while his ex-wife was working on a movie.
 He was well known in Canada and frequently jetted back and forth to a television studio there, but was rarely recognized in Sonoma.
 Hanging out together was a mutual escape from our stressful lives.
 He liked that I couldn’t care less that he was well-known, and I was glad to have another friend with enough disposable income to join me for dinner.
 We both had a passion for food and wine and soon became fast friends.